Speak to a local memory care advisor 24/7: (888) 595-9951

 While memory care costs in Elkton, Virginia, are more affordable than in larger cities in the state, they are still higher than other senior living options such as independent living and assisted living.
 The cost reflects the need for specialized services and increased supervision, ensuring the safety and well-being of residents with memory-related conditions.

-Journeys Crossing Assisted Living specializes in providing dementia care in Rockingham county, Virginia.
-It can accommodate a maximum of 40 older adults.
-Journeys Crossing Assisted Living provides luxury amenities that include local transportation services, promoted socialization and memory games and other activities to any older adults with dementia who reside in Elkton, VA and nearby areas.
-Journeys Crossing Assisted Living is situated at 102 N. Stuart Avenue, 22827 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.
+Journeys Crossing Assisted Living is known for providing Alzheimer’s care in Rockingham county, Virginia.
+It can accommodate no more than 40 dementia residents.
+Journeys Crossing Assisted Living offers upscale amenities that include individualized programs and care, emergency pendant system and activities tailored to dementia to any seniors with dementia who reside in Elkton, VA and nearby areas.
+Journeys Crossing Assisted Living is located at 102 N. Stuart Avenue, 22827 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.

 Medicare, the federal health insurance program for seniors, generally does not cover the full costs of memory care in Elkton, Virginia.
 Memory care is considered a specialized form of long-term care that often goes beyond what Medicare is designed to cover.
 Medicare typically covers hospital stays, skilled nursing facility care for short-term needs, and certain medically necessary services, but it does not pay for the long-term residential care and personal support provided in memory care facilities.